karacos/karacos-nodejs/README.md

 		node server.js [serverName]

+That won't do many things right now

 ### Enjoy browsing:

 Browse to [[http://localhost:6543/]], you can log-in with username: admin@sysdomain and password: sysadmin.

 Notice: Due to early dev stage, do not consider you can login now, no need to open issues if some errors occurs.

+### Run testSuite

+You'll need expresso to run TestSuite:

+    npm install expresso

+and just run expresso in karacos-nodejs dir:

+    expresso

+That should show more of KaraCos.

 ## Contributing: